ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/raw_outputs/README.md

 ## Current contents

-At present, this directory includes RMSD output files for the three MD replicas.
+At present, this directory includes raw output files for the three MD replicas from the following analyses:

+- Cα RMSD
+- Cα RMSF
+- radius of gyration
+- total SASA
+- per-residue SASA

+## File naming

+Replica-specific outputs are stored using `rep1`, `rep2`, and `rep3` in the filenames.

 ## Note